-One of the first things that should come to mind when a lawyer is requested to provide an opinion is the cost to their client and the benefit to the recipient.36 The cost to a client centers on the legal expense of an attorney preparing the opinion, and the research and diligence required.
+One of the first things that should come to mind when a lawyer is requested to provide an opinion is the cost to their client and the benefit to the recipient.
+See Glazer and Lipson, Courting the Suicide King.
+The cost to a client centers on the legal expense of an attorney preparing the opinion, and the research and diligence required.
+Unfortunately, it can be difficult to determine the cost of an opinion before undertaking such task.
+The benefit to the recipient focuses on the assurance that any legal concerns they might have about the transaction have been reviewed and addressed by the opinion provider.